How Cuddle Clones Captured 150,000+ SMS Ecommerce Leads with a Triggered Popup

 - who agree to receive the company’s future marketing communications.

-So far, they’re pleased with the results they’ve been getting.
+It all adheres to solid popup design principles.
+And so far, they’re pleased with the results they’ve been getting.

 3. Driving sales through email follow up